7 min read · Cost

 Key takeaways

-- Wood-clad is character architecture
+- Wood-clad is for character and historic architecture where a wood interior matters

-- Aluminum has limited California residential application
+- Aluminum conducts heat aggressively and has limited California residential fit even when thermally broken

 FAQ